Sojasmine/Madagaskar-Memory-game/README.md

    * Desktop testing:

    The site was tested in MSI and Lenovo laptop.

    The website was tested on Firefox, Microsoft Edge and google chrome.

+   * Real devices testing:

+      * A tablet.
+      * A motorola
+      * Iphone
+      * Nokia
+      * Samsung
+      * Huawei P30

 ____

 ## Deployment